Estimate Time5 min

 • The company's financial strength: You want to feel confident that the insurer will still be around and able to pay out on your policy (if need be), even in a decade or two.

 On that last point, the simplest way to check this is by looking for an insurer's financial strength ratings, which companies often post on their websites.
-Look for ratings from AM Best, S&P Global Ratings (also known as Standard & Poor's), Moody's Investors Service, or Fitch Ratings.3
+Look for ratings from AM Best, S&P Global Ratings (also known as Standard & Poor's), Moody's Investors Service, or Fitch Ratings.6

-You may need to do a little digging to understand the ratings (each rating company uses a different scale), but consider it time well spent.
+You may need to do a little digging to understand the ratings (each rating company uses a different scale) but consider it time well spent.
 "You want confidence that your insurer has the financial strength to stick around for the long term," says Maher.

 The sooner you buy, the lower your premiums may be

-With term insurance, you typically lock in a flat monthly premium that, in most cases, stays the same for your policy term.
+With term life insurance, you typically lock in a flat monthly premium that, in most cases, stays the same for your policy term.
 So even if something changes in your health in the next year (or 10), your premium payments and level of coverage won't.

 Looking to learn more?
-Read about navigating life milestones, or, if you're ready to dig into how life insurance might fit into your bigger financial picture, consider obtaining a free quote online from Fidelity.
+Read about navigating life milestones, or, if you're ready to dig into how life insurance might fit into your bigger financial picture, consider obtaining a free quote online from Fidelity.7

 This information is general in nature and provided for educational purposes only.